ProgramIsFun/.github/profile/README.md

 ## Hi there 👋

 Here is a description of the graph project.

-https://github.com/ProgramIsFun/ue5-force-graph  Will serve as the issue repulsory?
+https://github.com/ProgramIsFun/ue5-force-graph will serve as the issue repo.
 Which means the code there is not used, but the issue will be posted there.

-https://github.com/ProgramIsFun/ue5-force-graph53 Will be used as the main repulsory?
+https://github.com/ProgramIsFun/ue5-force-graph53 Will be used as the main repo.

 The back end database will be at https://github.com/ProgramIsFun/neo4j-movies-template-Backup